SAP-samples/cloud-objectstore-java-sample/README.md

        `cf create-service objectstore azure-standard objectstore-service`

   3. Edit manifest.yml file.
 Replace the `<unique_id>` placeholder with any unique string.
-You can use your *SAP User ID* so that the host name is unique in the CF landscape.
+You can use your *SAP User ID* so that the application name is unique in the CF landscape.
 You can find your *SAP User ID* in [your sap.com profile](https://people.sap.com/#personal_info).

   ~~~
     ---